Kilenaitor/PinBoard/terms.md

 **Hash** - a one-way algorithm that performs certain mathematical functions to obfuscate the data into a (hopefully) unique result.
 Popular hashing algorithms include MD5 (don't use), SHA, Whirlpool, and Blowfish.<br />
 **Salting** - Adding a random string of characters to the end of a string pre-hashing to get unique outputs even when individual inputs may be the same.<br />
 **BCrypt** - Software used for storing passwords in a database.
 Employs hashing and salting to make sure the data is properly obfuscated and cannot be decrypted.
 Not 100% secure, but good enough for most cases.
 If security is a priority, employ a 'Log in with Google' or 'Log in with Facebook' button.<br />
+**Cookie** - A file, stored by a web browser, that persists longer than a user session.
+Normally used to store some website data so that it doesn't have to re-query the server for data.
+Common things stored in cookies are login/session tokens, shopping cart items, or interface preferences.<br />
+**GitHub** - A public git server where people can store code repositories, have teams, collaborate on code, or share open source work.
+Unlimited collaborators, but no free private repos. <br />
+**BitBucket** - A public git server where people can store code repositories, have teams, collaborate on code, or share open source work.
+Unlimited free private repos, but free team size limit is 5. <br />
+**HTTP Error Codes**
+* 200 - OK
+* 400 - Bad Request
+* 401 - Unauthorized
+* 403 - Forbidden
+* 404 - Not Found
+* 500 - Internal Server Error
+* 503 - Server Unavailable (Server is overloaded)
+**Asynchronous** - Methods are executed independent of their ordering within the file.
+They just run whenever they're called and will run along with other methods simultaneously.
+**Race Condition** - A condition where a device attempts to perform two or more operations at the same time but, because of how the system works, the operations must be done in the proper sequence to be done correctly.
+Normally refers to the error where one process is finishing before another one, which is causing undesirable behavior.
+**Promise** - (I'll be referring to them in the context of JavaScript) Promises are used to help you get out of callback hell.
+A promise is a method that eventually produces a value.
+It's the asynchronous equivalent of a getter access function.
+They replace the async use of callbacks.
+Promises can be in 1 of 3 states, *fulfilled*, *pending*, or *rejected*.
+Promises are set to pending when they are created and will eventually end up in either the fulfilled or rejected state.
+This state transition is called the *resolution*.
+You initialize a promise on some condition (e.g. an image is loaded) and then, using the `then` function, can execute events based on the result of the promise: `then(onFulfilled, onRejected)`.
+Very important if you want to execute methods after certain results are returned in an async environment where race conditions are definitely a thing.
+Promises are important.
+If you don't understand what they are, look them up! <br />